FindNode

 showOnScreen (O)

-This will ensure the node will appear fully on the screen, if associated UI element is partially displayed, it will scroll until the UI element is fully visible on the screen.
+This will ensure the first node will appear fully on the screen, if associated UI element is partially displayed, it will scroll until the UI element is fully visible on the screen.
+If the node is too large to fit into the scrollable area, it will generate an error.

 Usage: